MicrosoftDocs/power-automate-docs/articles/ui-flows/inputs-outputs-desktop.md

 # Use inputs and outputs in desktop UI flows

-Inputs let you pass information from an external source such as a database or any supported connector to the legacy software that UI flows automates.
+Use inputs to pass information from an external source such as a database or any supported connector to the legacy software that UI flows automates.

 For example, you can use customer information from a SharePoint list as a source for input into your legacy accounting software.